-Source and destination of cattle
+Source of cattle

-Application for approval of an LFU in England
+Application for approval of an LFU in England and Wales

 APHA will assess your application form and may need to contact you for additional information.
 An APHA vet will then visit the unit to check that the terms and conditions of approval and operation can be met.
 If the visit is satisfactory then APHA will approve the unit.
 If the terms and conditions cannot be met then APHA will explain the reasons why, and what needs to be done to approve the unit.